MaibornWolff/elcep/examples/README.md

 1. **Remove the log-generator**.
 In your environment you probably don't need this.
 It only pushes logs to elasticsearch in order to get some example data.
 2. **Use your own elastic search instance**.
 Make sure to adjust hostname and port for elcep and kibana (if needed).
 3. **Use your own kibana** - if you want/need it at all.
 4. **Configure your prometheus**.
-If you use a different prometheus instance, you want to add the elcep metrics.
+In your prometheus instance you want to configure the elcep scraping target.
 See [`prometheus.yml`](prometheus.yml) for the configuration.